rhel-labs/instruqt/quantum/03-create-a-jupyter-notebook/assignment.md

 > * `--no-browser` stops the program from trying to open the browser on the system hosting the server
 > * `-NotebookApp.password='redhat'` sets the password to `redhat`
 > * `-NotebookApp.token='redhat'` sets the login token to `redhat`
 > * `--notebook-dir="/root/quantum"` sets the folder for your Jupyter to a subdirectory of your root directory called `quantum`.
-This directory was created by this lab.
+This directory and the files inside it were created by this lab.

 Next, click on the `Jupyter Notebook` tab near the top of the lab window.
 This will open your Jupyter Notebook in a new tab.